HOA and Cats: Common Rules and Key Information

 Your HOA and Indoor Cats

 Let’s start with a relatively easy type of cat: the indoor cat.
-Would cats who only stay inside count to a possible limit on the number of pets per household?
+Would cats who only stay inside count as a possible limit on the number of pets per household?

 The answer to that will depend on your community’s layout.
 In an apartment block, you probably should.
 You might end up with 2 or 3 noisy cats or a cat and a dog that fight, and if that sound carries, the neighbors will get annoyed and complain.

-If the properties are separate, so don’t share walls, then indoor cats may not count.
-If they truly only stay inside the board cannot demand to go in and count them.
-However, if there is a possibility of them being outside, then they should.
+If the properties are separate and don’t share walls, then indoor cats may not count.
+If they truly only stay inside, the board cannot demand to go in and count them.
+However, if there is a possibility that they will be outside, they should.

 However, even if they don’t count, owners should still fill in a pet registration form when they join the community.
-This is an important part of your pet policy so you can keep track of the pets in your HOA.
+This is an important part of your pet policy that helps keep track of pets in your HOA.

 To know for sure whether your cats won’t count, you should read your HOA’s CC&Rs.
 HOAs have considerable power to decide their own rules, so you should read them fully.
 You should talk to a lawyer if you think the rules are unreasonable.